w3c/webextensions/proposals/content-script-top-frame-matching.md

 ### Exposed Sensitive Data

 This API does not expose any new data to the extension.
-It uses the origin of the top-level frame, which is generally less specific than the full URL and already implicitly available by content scripts within that frame.
+It uses the top-level document's origin which is generally less specific than the full URL and already implicitly available to content scripts running within frames of that top-level document.

 ### Additional Security Considerations